Updated: October 27, 2025

 Workers’ Comp Insurance Cost: Bottom Line

-On average, workers' comp insurance costs range from $3 to $412 monthly, depending on your industry and state.
+Workers' comp insurance costs range from $3 to $419 monthly, depending on your industry and state.
 Insurers calculate your premium using your business classification, claims history, payroll and location, which creates these wide variations.
-Secure more affordable workers' comp insurance by paying annually, bundling policies, comparing quotes and verifying your classifications.
+You can secure more affordable workers' comp insurance by paying annually, bundling policies, comparing quotes and verifying your classifications.

-MoneyGeek answers frequently asked questions about workers' compensation insurance:
+We've compiled answers to the frequently asked questions small business owners have about workers' compensation insurance cost:

 How much is workers' comp insurance for small businesses?